ChicagoPark/Lateral/README.md

-# `Published full paper would be available in June.`
+# `Published full paper would be available in June, 2022.`

 `Real-time Version of Lateral Project:` https://github.com/ChicagoPark/Lateral_Realtime